edibotopic/stokes-law/README.md

 Sliders can be used to modify the variables of Stoke's Law and observe the changes in real-time.

 Clicking <kbd>restart</kbd> at any time will reset the simulation and return the sliders to their default values.
-The canvas will resize with your screen but it is a good idea to reset after resizing.
+The canvas will resize with your screen but it is a good idea to reset after resizing to fill the screen with particles.

 ## Limitations

+### Physics

 Presently, the numbers used are a bit of a fudge and are designed to exhibit salient changes during a short run-time.
 Nonetheless, the magnitude of the influence of important parameters is relatively accurate.

 The model - more generally - is a simplification.
 For example, the particles do not interact with each other and concentration gradients do not affect separation behaviour.

+### Code

+The code is not currently optimised as well as it could be for mobile browsers, which may cause some lag, especially at high particle velocities.
+I am currently looking into this.

+Lastly, I am not a professional/full-time software developer, so I have not considered every edge case with respect to user browser choice.
+This is not a priority.

 ## Roadmap